rocketpark/craft-mux/README.md

-# MUX plugin for Craft CMS 4.x
+# MUX plugin for Craft CMS 5.x

-MUX is a Craft CMS plugin used to
+MUX is a Craft CMS plugin used to upload and manage videos using the MUX API.

 ## Requirements

-This plugin requires Craft CMS 4.5.0 or later.
+This plugin requires Craft CMS 5.0.0 or later.

 ## Installation